x1B/ax-developer-tools-widget/README.md

 *R7.3* If the tracker is enabled, the widget MUST watch _didUpdate_ and _didReplace_ events and report problems using log-level WARN.

 *R7.4* If the tracker is enabled, the widget MUST watch _didChangeFlag_ events and report problems using log-level WARN.

+### 8. Visualize the Structure of the Current Page

+*R8.1* The widget MUST allow to inspect widgets and activities of the current host application page.
+Refer to the [AxEventsDisplayWidget](content/includes/widgets/events-display-widget/README.md) for details.

 ## Integration